vishalcloudyuga/dcos-website/src/blog/2016-06-15_shakedown.md

 ## Shakedown?

-According to [Wikipedia](https://en.wikipedia.org/wiki/Shakedown_(testing)), a *shakedown* is *a period of testing or a trial journey undergone by a ship, aircraft or other craft and its crew before being declared operational.*
+According to [Wikipedia][wikipedia], a *shakedown* is *a period of testing or a trial journey undergone by a ship, aircraft or other craft and its crew before being declared operational.*

 In the DC/OS world, Shakedown consists of both a testing harness as well as a Python library which abstracts many common Mesos and DC/OS-related tasks such as installing packages from the Universe, querying a framework service for associated tasks, running commands on individual DC/OS agents, and more.